reactma/typecat/README.md

 Classical functional operators fmap, applyMap ( applicative map as in Haskell ) and flatMap ( monad map as in Haskell and Scala ).

+Iterator is also added so that you can use convenient `for` expression on the types.

-The types and the operators meet the laws of Functorm Applicative and Monad.
+The types and the operators meet the laws of Functor, Applicative and Monad.

 ### Usage